samir-s-hassan/Unearthed/README.md

 Submitted by: Samir Hassan

 About this web app: This app is a crowdsourced repo of great gift ideas for different kinds of people.
 Browse gifts by intended audience, price point, or category, or upload your own gift ideas!
-This is the MVP (minimum viable product) for our site that features static HTML with only a few finds tailored towards certain audiences.
+This is the MVP (minimum viable product) for our site.

 ## Required Features